CmrCrabs/NEA/paperwork.typ

 === Simulation Algorithms & Formulae

 ==== JONSWAP (Joint North Sea Wave Observation Project) Spectrum @OW-Spectra @JONSWAP-2 The JONSWAP frequency spectrum is a more parameterised version of the Philips Spectrum @JTessendorf that simulates an ocean that is not fully developed.
 The increase in parameters allows simulating a wider breadth of real world conditions.
-It is used to generate the initial waves that are transformed with time by the FFT.
+It is used to generate the initial waves that are transformed through time by the FFT.
   $ S(omega) = (alpha g^2) / (omega^5) "exp" [- beta (omega_p / omega)^4] gamma^r $
   $ r = exp [ - (omega -omega_p)^2 / (2w_p ^2 sigma ^2)] $
   $ alpha = 0.076 ( (U_(10) ^2) / (F g))^(0.22) $